Breastfeeding Through Infant Food Allergies

 Check out our page on helpful substitution foods here.

-Our Mission at Free to Feed Is Helping You
+Our Mission at Free to Feed Supports You

-Free to Feed is a medical technology company dedicated to finding solutions for mothers of food intolerant infants.
+Free to Feed is a medical technology company dedicated to finding solutions for families with food reactivity in their infants.
 We’re here to support you and help you during this difficult and confusing season of your family’s lives.